-Wine has been made here since the 5th century BC when Phoenicians first colonized the coast.
-The DO has never been one of Spain’s best-known, but the exciting wines being made here in recent years aim to change that.
+Wine has been made here since the 5th century BC, when Phoenicians first colonized the coast.
+The DO has never been one of Spain’s best-known, but the exciting wines being made here aim to change that in recent years.
 Traditionally, the focus was on small, family-owned cellars specialized in sweet wines or easy-to-drink rosé wines made with local grapes like Cariñena.
-These days, it’s the young red wines that are garnering fame for their expressiveness and surprising quality.
+These days, it’s the young red wines garnering fame for their expressiveness and surprising quality.

-The combination of seascape and rural countryside makes Empordà-Costa Brava one of the loveliest wine regions in the country.
+The combination of seascape and rural countryside makes Empordà-Costa Brava one of the country’s loveliest wine regions.
 The vines are planted at low altitudes (200 meters maximum) and are constantly caressed with the gentle breezes of the Mediterranean.
 Occasionally, they’re submitted to the harsher whims of the Tramuntana, a cold northern wind that sweeps down from the Pyrenees and prevents the region from getting too hot.
 Nearly all the vines are staked for protection.

 Empordà-Costa Brava’s main town is Figueres, a commercial hub known as the home of the Salvador Dalí Museum, an old theatre that was converted into a temple of surrealism by the artist himself.
 Perelada, home to Castillo Perelada, the area’s best-known winery, is another wine hotspot.
 Its centerpiece is a romantic 16th-century castle complex where there is also a restaurant, spa, hotel, and casino.
-Near the coast, there is no end to the delightful villages and resorts, like Cadaquès, Peretallada, Pals, and Tamarit.
+There is no end to the delightful villages and resorts near the coast, like Cadaquès, Peretallada, Pals, and Tamarit.